 Free Legal Advice for Tech Startups

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Entrepreneurs face many legal challenges when starting a business.
+Opinions expressed by Entrepreneur contributors are their own.Entrepreneurs face many legal challenges when starting a business.
 From writing a business plan, to determining which corporate structure is best and scraping together enough money to file the appropriate documents, starting a business is easier said than done.With attorneys charging as much $750/hr. to set up a business, and online legal documentation services like LegalZoom.com offering so many options that it's difficult to know where to begin, what's a confused and strapped-for-cash entrepreneur to do?

 Enter the Tech Law Project -- a pro bono legal services venture that aspires to help high-tech entrepreneurs answer the most basic business formation questions.
 Then, at no cost to the start-up, prepare and file articles of incorporation, corporate by-laws, operating agreements and more.
 Founded in mid-October by New York City-based attorneys Hayes Ellisen and Eli Shahmoon, TLP seeks to work with serious tech-focused entrepreneurs only (no half-baked ideas allowed), saving them as much $5,000 in initial business formation-related start-up costs.